 Alternative Character Interpretation: The scene early in the movie where the Autobots and N.E.S.T. are in Shanghai attacking Decepticons who were doing nothing but minding their own business has led some people to consider that the Autobots (or at least Optimus) are not as heroic as the movie intends them to be seen as.

-Critical Dissonance: Despite a 20% Rotten Tomatoes score and extreme hatred toward the film on various movie sites, the film still grossed over $800 million worldwide, and (with only a 2D release, no less) ranks among the few movies to make over $400 million in the U.S./Canada market.
+Critical Dissonance: Despite a 20% Rotten Tomatoes score and extreme hatred toward the film on various movie sites, the film still grossed over $800 million worldwide, and (with only a 2D release, no less) ranks among the few movies to make over $400 million in the U.S./Canada market; indeed, it was the 2nd highest grossing film of 2009 (behind Avatar) in the United States, and the 4th highest worldwide, and adjusted for inflation is the 81st highest grossing movie of all time.
 It has also received a solid Cinemascore rating and Rotten Tomatoes user rating, and has sold generally well on DVD and BluRay.

-Hype Backlash: Presumably why this movie was hyped as "the worst movie of 2009" to some and beat out Dragonball freaking Evolution and similar worse-reviewed flops at the Razzies.
+Presumably why this movie was hyped as "the worst movie of 2009" to some and beat out Dragonball Evolution and similar worse-reviewed flops at the Razzies.

 Never Live It Down: Before the release of RotF, the first Transformers movie was pretty well-liked but still debatable (even being nominated for a People's Choice Award).
-After the release of RotF, people started lumping the first movie together with its sequels as one of the "worst action movies of all time", and generally feel that any sequel released will inevitably fall into the same pit of putrid quality (including the one that's already been released).
+After the release of RotF, people started lumping the first movie together with its sequels as one of the "worst action movies of all time", and generally feel that any sequel released will inevitably fall into the same pit of putrid quality (including the two that have already been released).

 Memetic Mutation: Optimus' line "Give me your face!" right before tearing the Fallen's face off.

 Misblamed: Some accused Michael Bay of holding an anti-Barack Obama agenda, since he is specifically mentioned as being the president, and the government officials go from being generally cooperative (albeit in over their heads) in the last film to being complete jerkwads in this one.
-However, as Bay pointed out, the screenplay was completed and filming began at the start of 2008, before he or anyone else involved knew that the Democrats would nominate Obama, much less that he would out-poll all other presidential candidates.
+However, as Bay pointed out, the screenplay was completed and filming began at the start of 2008, before he or anyone else involved knew that the Democrats would nominate Obama (Hillary Clinton was still the favorite for their nomination at the start of 2008, albeit by a slim margin), much less that he would out-poll all other presidential candidates.
+Additionally, Obama is only mentioned in a brief line that was clearly dubbed on in post-production, which could easily be swapped out for one mentioning John McCain with no real effect on the movie.

 At least some of those are countered in the novelization.
 For example, Skids' and Mudflap's line that "They don't do much reading" to justify why they couldn't read Cybertronian symbols (when they're, you know, robots who have computers for brains) is changed to that they can read, but the symbols are from the language of the Primes, which they don't know and is separate from the standard Cybertronian language.

-Special Effects Failure: It's plainly obvious that the rendering and animation of the robots (bar Devastator) during all of the desert scenes aren't up to par with the rest of the movie.
-Also, the scene were Starscream backs up into a hatchling's pod looks stiff and unnatural.
-It's particularly unforgivable when you consider Revengeís budget outstripped its predecessor's by $50 million.
+Special Effects Failure: It's plainly obvious that the rendering and animation of the robots during all of the desert scenes, with the notable exception of Devastator, aren't up to par with the rest of the movie.
+The scenes that take place on Saturn's moon and in particular, the one where Starscream backs into a hatchling's pod, also look unfinished.
+It's particularly unforgivable when you consider Revenges budget outstripped its predecessor's by $50 million.
 Appropriately, while the first and third movies were nominated for the Visual Effects Oscar, this one was not.
+See Narm above for another infamous example.